sermonarchives/blog/content/sermons/expecting-1996.md

 thumbnail: "/images/thumbs/0048-expecting.png"
 sermon_number: "0048"
 ---
-This is an Advent sermon from 1996.
-Audio is available!
+_This is an Advent sermon from 1996.
+Audio is available!_

 <!--more-->

-This sermon mentions the novel ["Baby Love" by Joyce Mayrand](https://www.goodreads.com/book/show/1026629.Baby_Love).
-There's also a reference to Charlie Brown.
-The Gospel text is listed as Luke 1:37, which fits in with the [Fourth Sunday of Advent B in the Revised Common Lectionary](https://lectionary.library.vanderbilt.edu/texts.php?id=51).
+_This sermon mentions the novel_ [Baby Love by Joyce Mayrand](https://www.goodreads.com/book/show/1026629.Baby_Love).

+_The Gospel text is listed as Luke 1:37, which fits in with the [Fourth Sunday of Advent B in the Revised Common Lectionary](https://lectionary.library.vanderbilt.edu/texts.php?id=51)._

+_The context of this sermon is important to understand before listening.
+At this point, Pastor Larson has already been diagnosed with terminal metastatic cancer.
+He is scheduled to travel to Milwaukee for chemotherapy between Christmas and the New Year.
+Expectation has a different meaning here._

 # **"Expecting" 4AdventB (12/22/96) Luke 1:37**